NativeScript/workshop/docs/chapters/chapter5.md

 #### Step 4
-Now the `FixtureComponent` is ready to emit the if of the tapped team through `teamTap`.
+Now the `FixtureComponent` is ready to emit when tapping a team through `teamTap`.
 Let's use it in `CompetitionFixturesComponent` to navigate to the tapped team.

 Update `teamSelected` function in `competition-fixtures.component.ts` to navigate to the team with the provided `teamId`.

 You might need to inspect `app.routing.ts` to find out what is the correct route.

 <div class="solution-start"></div>